- Created on the 22 August, 2017.

 Herpes simplex virus type 2 (HSV-2) is found to be the most common cause of genital herpes and this virus can transmitted by any skin-on-skin contact with an open sore or by sexual activity (oral, vaginal or anal).
 HSV-2 is highly contagious, it can spread through the secretions that occur from the mouth and the genitals.
 Blood tests can be used to identify antibodies to HSV-1 and HSV-2 in order to aid the diagnosis of these infections.

-The minimum detection sensitivity level of human herpes simplex virus-2 (HSV-2) IgG using this human HSV-2 IgG ELISA kit was 0.98 U/ml.
-The dynamic assay range for this kit is 1.0 – 150.0 U/ml.
+The minimum detection sensitivity level of IgG antibodies to herpes simplex virus-2 (HSV-2-IgG) using current human HSV-2 IgG ELISA kit was 0.98 U/ml.
+The dynamic range for this assay is 1.0 – 150.0 U/ml.

 - Peptide based enzyme-linked immunoassays for detection of anti-HSV-2 IgG in human sera.
 J Virol Methods.
 (2000) 87 (1-2): 63-70.
 Oladepo D.K., et al.